 Integrate business systems

 Cloud-based ERP offers great flexibility, especially when combined with the expanded capabilities of Microsoft Azure.
-Armed with a strong cloud-based foundation, you will be able to take advantage of business intelligence apps and deliver actionable data to users on virtually any device, anywhere and at any time.
+A strong cloud-based foundation will allow you to take advantage of business intelligence apps and deliver actionable data to users on virtually any device, anywhere and at any time.

 Increase data security

-Cloud providers are measured against a much higher standard for security.
-They are obligated to safeguard data against electronic and environmental threats that put many businesses at risk.
+The level of security applied to cloud providers is greater than to on-premise providers.
+Cloud providers must safeguard data against electronic and environmental threats that put many businesses at risk.
 A qualified cloud provider, like Velosio, will deliver reliable backups, use encryption and other cybersecurity tools to monitor data for risk, and will respond quickly in the event of theft or breach of devices and data.

 Reduce the risk for business interruptions

 Natural disasters ranging from weather to fires to regional power outages will stop business in its tracks.
-By moving your business applications to the cloud, you will be able to get back up and running faster should an unexpected event occur.
+Moving your business applications to the cloud will allow you to get back up and running faster should an unexpected event occur.
 Built-in backups and geo-replication services add an additional layer of security to customer and corporate data.

 Free IT to focus on strategic tasks